 The Trust’s first objective was to purchase the old Fleetwood Hospital, closed as a bedded hospital by the NHS in 2009, and develop it to provide much-needed support and community-based services for the people of Fleetwood.

-Why Fleetwood Hospital
+Why Fleetwood Hospital?

 The hospital is situated is Pharos Ward, an area of neglected and derelict buildings that lead to deprivation as aspirations stagnate.
 The empty main wards of the hospital had not been maintained for many years and there were leaks in the roof creating damage through all 3 floors with grass growing in the top floor wards.
 Repairing and re-purposing the hospital was an opportunity to bring life back to this end of the town.
 The Trust's objective is to provide community-based services and support and an intermediate care ward, the hospital is ideal for the purpose.
+The building is large and extends to 3 floors.
+It has 60,000 square feet of floor space of which 15,000 square feet is the Outpatient’s Department.

 All ideas for the community hub originate from discussion with local people and The Trust's strategy to ensure that the whole community is involved throughout the development of the building, putting people at the heart of this project.
 The Trust is also looking for active partners to manage the provision of services.
 The priorities are for spaces which support activities for health and wellbeing, community support functions, business enterprise, creative skills, food support through a community café and teaching kitchen.